• Skip to primary navigation

 • Preheat the oven to 325 degrees and line a 12-count muffin pan with cupcake liners.
 Set aside.

-• Cream together the cream cheese, sugar, vanilla extract, pumpkin pie spice, and cinnamon on med-high speed in the bowl of an electric stand mixer until smooth (about 1-2 minutes).
+• In the bowl of an electric stand mixer using the paddle attachment, cream together the cream cheese, sugar, vanilla extract, pumpkin spice, and cinnamon on high speed until smooth (about 1-2 minutes).
+Scrape the sides of the bowl a few times during this process.

 • Evenly distribute the pumpkin cheesecake filling over the top of the gingersnap crust (I use a 1.5 tablespoon cookie scoop).
-Bake at 325 degrees for 15-17 minutes, or until the tops of the cheesecakes are set (they should slightly jiggle when shaken).
+Bake at 325 degrees for 15-18 minutes, or until the tops of the cheesecakes are set (they should barely jiggle).

-• Keep any leftover cheesecakes in an airtight containter in the refrigerator for up to 5 days.
+• Keep any leftovers in an airtight container in the refrigerator for up to 5 days.

 Notes: